royweiss1/GPT_Keylogger/README.md

 For training the first sentences:

-☝🏻 **Make Sure you have setup the train.json and validation.json in the correct path spesified at the configuration file.**
+☝🏻 **Make sure you have setup the train.json and validation.json in the correct path spesified at the configuration file.**

 ```
 python GPT_Keylogger.py --train-first-sentences config/training_config.json